independence in daily activities

 • Foster confidence, autonomy, and pride

-Our sessions are play-based, practical, and individualised, with a strong focus on making everyday life easier for both the child and their caregivers.
+Our sessions are engaging, practical, and individualised, with a strong focus on making everyday life easier for both the child or young adult and their caregivers.

 When Support Might Help